ucb-bar/chipyard/docs/Customization/Custom-Core.rst

       := memAXI4Node) // The custom node, see below

 Remember, you may not need all of these intermediate widgets.
 See :ref:`diplomatic_widgets` for the meaning of each intermediate widget.
 If you are using TileLink, then you only need the tap node and the TileLink node used by your components.
-Also, Chipyard support AHB, APB and AXIS, and most of the AXI4 widgets has equivalent widget for these bus protocol.
-See the reference page for more info.
+Chipyard also provides converters for AHB, APB and AXIS, and most of the AXI4 widgets has equivalent widget for these bus protocol; see the source files in ``generators/rocket-chip/src/main/scala/amba`` for more info.

+If you are using other bus protocol, you may implement your own converters, using the files in ``generators/rocket-chip/src/main/scala/amba`` as the template, but it is not recommended unless you are familiar with TileLink.

 ``memAXI4Node`` is an AXI4 master node and is defined as following in our example: